Last modified: August 21, 2024

 Environment: The short pier reaches out into the water from Sheridan Point (aka Ford Point), a point that fronts on the waters of the Richmond Inner Harbor.

 To the right (west) of the pier is the Harbor Channel used by ships to get to Port Terminals No. 2 and 3 as well as other wharves.
-Toward the end of the channel is a wastewater plant.
+Toward the end of the channel is the Richmond Yacht Harbor and a wastewater plant while two long canals poke into the shoreline areas from the channel—the Lauretzen Canal and the Parr Canal.

 Water moving past the pier to the left (east) flows along Ford Channel before entering into the Inner Harbor Basin and Marina Bay.